WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ## Project Goal

-* The main goal is to connect and show futher information to the new and existing customers.
+* The main goal is to provide a good user experience,connect and show futher information to the new and existing customers.
 * Make the Restaurant look more professional and attractive for customers to attend.

 ### Owner's Goal